libu40/Recipe-Management/README.md

 For example, the API should be able to handle the following search requests:

 1. All vegetarian recipes
-2. Recipes that can serve 4 persons and have “potatoes” as an ingredient
+2. Recipes that can serve 4 people and have “potatoes” as an ingredient
 3. Recipes without “salmon” as an ingredient that has “oven” in the instructions.

 ## Requirements :